-Do you have a Final Salary Scheme?
+Do you have a Final Salary Pension Scheme?

 If so, then some elements of your pension may be guaranteed.
-This is really important, because if you choose to transfer your pension it’s likely that you will lose some or all of these guaranteed benefits.
+This is really important, because if you choose to transfer your UK pension it's likely that you will lose some or all of these guaranteed benefits.

 This means that they're subject to currency fluctuations.
 These variations may go in your favour or they may not, but over the last ten years alone, sterling has varied by as much as 42% against the US dollar.